 You can see from the veritable hula skirt of post-it strips marking the recipes that stood out for me on my first “flick” through that this book should keep me busy for a while!

-However, this also brings to immediate attention a minor weakness of the book for me and that’s the way the recipes are grouped into chapters by pasta shape.
+However, this also brings to immediate attention a key weakness of the book for me and that’s the way the recipes are grouped into chapters by pasta shape.
 I know that many Italians adhere quite strictly to tradition when it comes to matching pasta sauce to pasta shape but, for those of us who don’t have that mental table in our minds – by some kind of delightful national genetic memory – this ordering of recipes makes it more difficult to find and compare similar recipes.
 If I fancy something with a meat sauce, or maybe a pesto or perhaps something lemony or cheesy I have to either flick through the whole book or search the ingredients-based index in the back of the book.

 Maybe my mistake is that I don’t decide on pasta first and look for a traditional sauce to go with it second?
 I don’t know about you but, I usually have a flavour, texture and even main ingredient in mind when I have a yearning for pasta!
 If I’m craving a ragu then a pesto just won’t do!